JoshLovesFun/all-new-england-high-points/README.md

-Listing the highest point in each New England town or equivalent area.
+Listing the highest point in Every New England Town, City, Plantation, or Equivalent Civil Division.
 This list is not yet complete, and I will be gradually updating it over time.